Planning for your trip checklist

 - Do you need any vaccinations for the country you are visiting?
-Speak to your GP, practice nurse or private travel health clinic at least 8 weeks before travelling.
+Speak to your GP, practice nurse or private travel health clinic at least 8 weeks before travelling if you can.

-- Do you need a letter from your doctor for taking your medication abroad?
+- Do you need a letter from your doctor to take your medicines abroad?

 - If you are carrying enough medicines to last 3 months or more, do you need a personal medicines licence?

-- Have you got enough medicines to last for your whole trip and extra supplies?
+- Have you got enough medicines to last your whole trip?
+You may need extra supplies as well.

-- Have you spoken to a health professional about taking your medicines at the right time?
+- If you are travelling to different time zones, have you spoken to a health professional about taking your medicines at the right time?

 - Do you need to take anti-malarial tablets?

-- Do you need to take any medical equipment or arrange oxygen supplies on holiday?
+- Do you need to take any medical equipment such as stoma supplies or arrange oxygen supplies on holiday?